-You can find the full printable recipe HERE or click any of the big purple buttons below.
+You can find the full printable recipe HERE or click any of the big gold buttons below.

 I know… you actually see 4 ingredients.
 Technically, you don’t need the almond extract but if you’re an almond or amaretto fan, you’ll love the addition!

 First, sift the cocoa powder before adding it to the cream.
 It won’t be the end of the world if you don’t, but it will make the final product more consistent and smooth.
 If your powder has clumps in it the mousse will end up with little dark flecks of cocoa powder.
 Trust me!
 The first time I made this recipe I didn’t sift my cocoa powder and it didn’t look as smooth or pretty.

 Second, chill the bowl you plan to whip the mousse in.
 Whipping cream whips much easier when it is cold.
 By chilling the bowl, it will keep your cream extra chilly.
 I use a glass bowl and just pop it into the freezer about 30 minutes before I plan to make the mousse.
 Again, not the end of the world if you don’t chill your bowl.

 Can I have 5 minutes on the clock, please? 😉 Seriously though, this recipe comes together so quickly.
 It’s perfect for those days you want a little sweet something after dinner but feel like you don’t have a lot of time.
 Also, I should mention, this is an awesome recipe to use for a light mousse frosting for cakes and such.

 First, pour the heavy whipping cream into a chilled bowl.
 Using an electric mixer, begin whipping.
 Whip the cream until it becomes frothy and slightly thickened.